In this article:

 The qualified small business stock (QSBS) exclusion is a U.S. tax benefit that applies to eligible shareholders of a qualified small business (QSB).
-Since founding, investing in, and going to work for a startup is by nature riskier, the QSBS exclusion is one way to encourage people to take that risk.
+Because founding, investing in, and working for a startup can be riskier by nature, the QSBS exclusion helps encourage people to take that risk.

 The QSBS tax exclusion is set forth in Section 1202 of the U.S. Internal Revenue Code.
 When shareholders sell or exchange their qualified stock, the exclusion can provide a break on capital gains tax—potentially up to 100% exclusion of tax on capital gains.

 Note: The following article is intended to be a general summary of QSBS.
 We strongly recommend talking to a tax advisor before making any decisions about exercising or selling any equity.

 Qualified small business (QSB) rules for eligibility

 A company is known as a qualified small business when it meets the below qualification requirements:

 The company must be an active business that is incorporated as a U.S. C-corporation.

 The company must have had gross assets of $50 million or less at all times before and immediately after the equity was issued.

 At least 80% of a company’s assets must be actively used in a qualified trade or business.
 Excluded business types are determined by the IRS and include companies that: